-These plain flourless peanut butter cookies are made with brown sugar and well-beaten for that crispy outside and soft and chewy inside.
+These plain flourless peanut butter cookies are made simply with just 5 regular pantry ingredients, and have that crispy outside and soft and chewy inside.
 Use a sugar substitute and they’re an amazing low-carb cookie!

 Is peanut butter gluten free?

 In its most pure form, peanut butter is made of peanuts and salt and is naturally gluten free.
 If you place peanuts (roasted or raw) in a high-speed blender and add salt to taste, eventually you will have peanut butter.